Chapter

 ESV So his brothers said to him, "Leave here and go to Judea, that your disciples also may see the works you are doing.

-NIV Jesus' brothers said to him, 'Leave Galilee and go to Judea, so that your disciples there may see the works you do.
+NIV Jesus’ brothers said to him, "Leave Galilee and go to Judea, so that your disciples there may see the works you do.

 NASB So His brothers said to Him, 'Move on from here and go into Judea, so that Your disciples also may see Your works which You are doing.

-CSB So his brothers said to him, "Leave here and go to Judea so that your disciples can see your works that you are doing.
+CSB So his brothers said to him, "Leave here and go to Judea so your disciples can see your works that you are doing.

 NLT and Jesus’ brothers said to him, 'Leave here and go to Judea, where your followers can see your miracles!